johnmatter/forecast/README.md

 ### TODO:
 1. Move everything into a single R or python script
 2. Include measured data from past 24 hours in forecast
+3. Add timezone to devinfo.json and remove explicit east coast from plot.R